cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/mdp/mdp-intro/_index.md

 $$ \sum_{k=0}^∞\gamma^k R_{t+1+k} <  \sum_{k=0}^∞\gamma^k R_{max} = \frac{R_{max}}{1-\gamma}$$

 The return is itself a random variable - for each trajectory defined by sampling the policy (strategy) of the agent we get a different return.
-For the Gridworld of the [MDP chapter]({{<ref "../../mdp">}}):
+For the Gridworld of the [MDP slides]({{<ref "../mdp-slides">}}):

 $$\tau_1: S_0=s_{11}, S_1 = s_{12},  ...
 S_T=s_{43} \rightarrow G^{\tau_1}_0 = 5.6$$
 $$\tau_2: S_0=s_{11}, S_1=s_{21}, ... , S_T=s_{43} \rightarrow G^{\tau_2}_0 = 6.9$$